-MATS64241 Responsible Research and Innovation (RRI) - This unit will interface with the internationally leading RRI research and good practice programme developed at UoM, and will be embedded throughout the programme.
+MATS64241 Responsible Research and Innovation (RRI) - This unit will interface with the internationally leading RRI research and good practice programme developed at UoM, and the EPSRC's own ORBIT project (orbit-rri.org) and will be embedded throughout the programme.
 You will learn about the key areas of RRI and how these are relevant to biomaterials research.
 You will explore ways to incorporate RRI into your PhD research taking in to account broader impacts, benefits, controversies and re-design of projects.
 The main aim is to engender reflective critique, discussing research ethics and integrity actively with a forwards view of planning research.